logo

 Final thoughts on using Meta’s SAM model with YOLOv8 to automatically classify masks

 While Meta’s AI's SAM is really powerful at segmentation, it leaves out the crucial task of classification.
-In this guide, we demonstrated how you can use YOLOv8 (or any object detector) to generate bounding boxes with classes and then automatically apply those classes to the masks generated by SAM.
+In this guide, we demonstrated how you can use YOLOv8 (or another object detector) to generate bounding boxes with classes and then automatically apply those classes to the masks generated by SAM.
 We also showed how this seamlessly integrates with the Labelbox Model Assisted Labeling SDK.

 If you are interested in applying SAM on images through our image editor, you can sign up for a Labelbox account and give it a try today.